President's Emergency Plan for AIDS Relief: Draft to phase out PEPFAR

-In July 2025, The New York Times revealed the existence of a draft, being worked on within the State Department, to phase out PEPFAR.
-During the transition, the plan assumes a 42% cut of PEPFAR's annual budget of $4.7 billion, with Secretary of State Marco Rubio saying this 42% cut is his goal.

-The plan currently calls for transitioning countries off PEPFAR in two, three, four, or five to eight years, depending on how far along each country is in managing their HIV epidemic.
-The plan acknowledges these timelines are "ambitious".
-There is also discussion of using the Global Fund to Fight AIDS, Tuberculosis and Malaria, although the United States has provided about a third of its funding.
+In July 2025, The New York Times reported that the State Department was working on a draft plan to phase out PEPFAR.
+During the transition, the plan assumed a 42% cut of PEPFAR's annual budget of $4.7 billion, with Secretary of State Marco Rubio saying this 42% cut was his goal.
+The plan called for transitioning countries off PEPFAR in two, three, four, or five to eight years, depending on how far along each country was in managing its HIV epidemic.
+The plan acknowledged that these timelines are "ambitious".
+There was also discussion of using the Global Fund to Fight AIDS, Tuberculosis and Malaria, although the United States had provided about a third of its funding.

 PEPFAR has spent billions of dollars over the years developing electronic records.
 After the transition, if partner countries fail to maintain records that meet Congressional reporting standards, their funding would end immediately.
 According to the New York Times, partner countries are unlikely to be able to maintain these records.

-According to the New York Times, "The draft plan for shutting it down in coming years underscores ongoing tension between Congress, which has repeatedly indicated support for PEPFAR, and Trump administration officials who wish to sharply curtail or end it."

-United States and South Africa agree to bridge money from October to March
+Withholding of appropriated funds

+In August and September 2025, media outlets reported that Congress had approved $6 billion for PEPFAR for the 2025 fiscal year, but that the Office of Management and Budget had made only $2.9 billion available for use.
+The funds were listed as "unallocated" and conditional on further spending plans.
+The overall scale of the funding reductions remained unclear.
+The withholding of funds was reportedly reducing the ability of HIV programs to operate, with major limits on HIV prevention, treatment, care and support services.

+America First global health strategy

+In September 2025, the second Trump administration released a global health strategy framed around "America First".
+This strategy focused largely on HIV, tuberculosis and malaria, and called for new bilateral agreements by the end of 2025 with countries previously supported by PEPFAR.
+Although the strategy was linked to a $4.6 billion US pledge to the Global Fund, it committed only $1 billion for local diagnostic services, treatment and related support for one year, while describing much of the remaining funding as wasteful and subject to rapid reduction.

+The 2025 strategy criticized PEPFAR as inefficient, saying that about 40% of PEPFAR's budget supported direct service delivery through health commodities and frontline health workers.
+It said that, out of a $4.7 billion bilateral budget, about $1 billion went to commodities and delivery, about $600 million to more than 270,000 clinic-based workers, and the remaining $3.1 billion to activities such as training, technical assistance, program management and US government staff.
+The strategy also argued that implementing partners had become duplicative, with high overhead costs, and that disease-specific programs for HIV/AIDS, tuberculosis, malaria and outbreak response had often operated separately rather than being integrated into national health systems.